jeka-dev/demo-build-conventions-consumer/README.md

 ![img.png](screenshot.png)

-It is built with JeKa by using an external KBean containing the build logic.
+It is fully built with JeKa by using an [external KBean](https://github.com/jeka-dev/demo-build-templates/blob/master/src/dev/jeka/demo/templates/SpringBootTemplateBuild.java) containing the build logic.
-This allows to decribe the whole build only by specifying the following properties :
+This allows to describe the whole build only by specifying the following properties mentioned below.

-jeka.properties
+This KBean is designed to build a Spring-Boot project, optionally containing a ReactJs app.
+This includes testing with coverage, building reactJs app, running Sonarqube analysis, and creating a Docker image.

+The project only needs to define what is specific (dependencies and Java version), The `appId` and `nodeJsVersion` can be optionally set to override defaults.

+<small>*jeka.properties*</small>
 ```
 jeka.version=0.11.0-beta.0
 jeka.java.version=21